Integrative Strategies for Understanding Neural and Cognitive Systems (NCS)

 - Data-Intensive Neuroscience and Cognitive Science

 Proposals must address both risk and reward: high-risk, high-payoff approaches are expected.
-Proposals must also be consistent with the missions of the participating directorates, while going beyond the scope of any NSF core program, or they will not be considered responsive to the solicitation.
+Proposals must also go beyond the scope of any NSF core program, or they will not be considered responsive to this solicitation.

-NCS will consider three classes of proposals.
-FOUNDATIONS awards (CISE, EHR, ENG, and SBE Directorates; referred to as INTEGRATIVE FOUNDATIONS in earlier NCS solicitations) will support high-risk, high-payoff projects that advance the foundations of one or more NCS focus areas.
-FRONTIERS awards (CISE, EHR, ENG, and SBE Directorates; FY2019 competition only) will support ambitious, highly integrative, interdisciplinary projects that advance and connect multiple integrative research threads to tackle challenges that, without a high level of collaboration and coordination, would remain intractable.
-CORE+ SUPPLEMENTS (CISE, EHR, and ENG Directorates) will provide additional support to existing funded projects in the participating directorates, to enable activities that will connect those projects to significant new integrative opportunities in neural and cognitive systems.
+NCS will consider two classes of proposals.
+FOUNDATIONS awards will support high-risk, high-payoff projects that advance the foundations of one or more NCS focus areas.
+FRONTIERS awards (FY2021 and FY2023 competitions only) will support ambitious, highly integrative, interdisciplinary projects that advance and connect multiple integrative research threads to tackle challenges that would be intractable without a high level of collaboration and coordination.